-After a preliminary assessment of the alleged facts, the Title IX Officer may initiate an Alternative Resolution process.
-The Title IX Officer will, if appropriate, initiate the process in consultation with other offices depending on whether the Complainant and Respondent are faculty, other academic appointees, staff, student employees, or students.
-Alternative Resolution may include, among other responses:
+After a preliminary assessment of the alleged facts, and the Title IX Officer may initiate an Alternative Resolution process.
+The Title IX Officer will, if useful,appropriate, initiate the process in consultation with other offices depending on whether the Complainant and Respondent are faculty, other academic appointees, staff, student employees, or students, the Title IX Officer may initiate an.
+Alternative Resolution process, which may include, among other responses:

-mediation (except in cases of sexual violence);
+- mediation (except in cases of sexual violence);

 - separating the parties;

 - providing for safety;

 - referring the parties to counseling;

 - referral for disciplinary action;

 - a settlement agreement;

 - conducting targeted preventive educational and training programs; and

 - conducting a follow-up review to ensure that the resolution has been implemented effectively.

-Alternative Resolution may be especially useful when: a Formal Investigation is not likely to lead to a resolution; both parties prefer an informal process; or a case involves less serious allegations.
-The Title IX Officer has discretion to determine whether the reported conduct is appropriate for Alternative Resolution, to determine the type of Alternative Resolution to pursue, and to stop the Alternative Resolution process at any time before its conclusion and move to a Formal Investigation.
+Alternative Resolution may be especially useful when: a report is made by a third party or anonymously; a Formal Investigation is not likely to lead to a resolution; both parties prefer an informal process; or a case involves less serious vioallegations.
+The Complainant has the right to request a Formal Investigation at any time, but the Title IX Officer has final authority for determining discretion to determine whether the reported conduct is appropriate for Alternative Resolution, to initiate a Formal Investigation.
+Both determine the type of Alternative Resolution to pursue, and to stop the Complainant and Respondent may be accompanied by an advisor throughout the Alternative Resolution process at any time before its conclusion and move to a Formal Investigation.